 Your LinkedIn inbox is not a second place to paste your email templates.
 It’s a social platform, and your messages should reflect that.
 Keep your connection requests and InMails short, casual, and focused on starting a conversation, not closing a deal.
 The best approach is to find a genuine point of connection.
 Look at their profile for shared interests, previous employers, or recent posts.
 A simple, personal message that shows you know a bit about them is far more effective than a generic pitch.
 Try something like, “Saw your post on sales cadences and agreed with your point on cold calls.
 Curious how your team approaches it.”

-Make Your Cold Calls Feel Warmer
+Make Your Cold Calls Feel a Little Warmer

 The term “cold call” is often a misnomer.
 A call is only truly cold if the prospect has zero context for who you are.
 You can instantly make your calls warmer by prioritizing prospects who have already engaged with your other touchpoints.
 As one sales rep on Reddit advises, you should “only call people who have already shown some interest, like those who engaged with your emails or LinkedIn messages.”
 When you get a real-time notification that a prospect has opened your email three times, your call is no longer a cold interruption.
 It’s a timely, relevant follow-up.
 This approach respects the buyer’s time and focuses your energy where it will have the greatest impact.

-Time Your Outreach for the Biggest Impact
+How to Time Your Outreach for the Best Response

 A great message sent at the wrong time is still a missed opportunity.
 The most effective cadences strategically time your outreach across multiple channels to create a single, cohesive conversation.
 For example, you might send an email on Day 1, view their LinkedIn profile on Day 2, and place a call on Day 4 only if they’ve opened your initial email.
 Manually tracking these triggers for hundreds of prospects is nearly impossible.
 This is where you can use AI-powered workflows to manage the sequence.
 The system can automatically advance prospects based on their engagement, ensuring you follow up at the exact moment your message will be most relevant.